 TGbf Editor: Please revise the following paragraph as below.

-The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, BW, Sense Multiple Golays, and Sense Golay Index fields contain the values of the corresponding header fields in the EDMG multistatic sensing PPDU.
+The EDMG TRN Length, RX TRN-Units per Each TX TRN-Unit, EDMG TRN-Unit P, EDMG TRN-Unit M, EDMG TRN-Unit N, TRN Subfield Sequence Length, BW contain the values of the corresponding header fields in the EDMG multistatic sensing PPDU.
 These fields are reserved if the Sensing Type is set to Coordinated Monostatic or Coordinated Bistatic.

+The Sense Multiple Golays field indicates that the Golay sequences used in the TRN field of DMG monostatic sensing PPDUs, EDMG BRP PPDUs or EDMG multistatic sensing PPDUs sent in the DMG sensing measurement exchange are based on the sequence index specified in the Sense Golay Index field.
+The Sense Golay Index field indicates the index of the Golay sequences to be used in the TRN field.

 SP